Cost of Living in the United States for International Students

 The United States (US) is home to some of the most renowned colleges and universities in the world, making it an excellent choice for international students.
 However, living in the US can come with a high cost of living.
-If your sights are set on studying abroad in the US, you must have a solid plan to cover these costs.
-Today, we’re breaking down the cost of living to help you set a budget for your journey.
+If you plan to study in the US, you must also have a solid plan to cover these costs.
+Today, we’re breaking down the cost of living to help you set a budget.

-The cost of living in the US can differ greatly depending on where you choose to study.
-Major cities like New York and San Francisco tend to have higher living expenses than other regions.
-Regardless of these estimates, the cost of living is constantly changing, so it’s a good idea to do your research to update your budget.
+The cost of living in the US can change depending on where you’re studying.
+Students in cities like New York, Boston, and San Francisco will have higher living expenses.
+That said, the cost of living is constantly changing, so it’s a good idea to regularly update your budget.
+The amounts featured below were last updated in November 2025.

 Thinking about studying in the US?
-Head over to the ApplyBoard platform to find programs and institutions that fit your needs.
+Use the ApplyBoard platform to find programs that fit your needs.

 Living Expenses